Drea1989/Odie_robo_assistant/odie/actions/neurotransmitter/README.md

       - order: "ask me a question"
     actions:
       - say:
-          message: "do you like french fries?"
+          message: "do you like fries?"
       - neurotransmitter:
           from_answer_link:
             - neuron: "neuron2"